filecoin-project/filecoin-docs/docs/reference/glossary.md

 allows the storage miner to provably demonstrate that they are reserving space on behalf of the network.

+## Collateral

+In order to enter into a [storage deal](#deal), a [storage miner](#storage-miner) is required to provide filecoin as _collateral_, to be paid out as compensation to a client in the event that the miner fails to uphold their storage commitment.

 ## Deal

 Two actors in the Filecoin network can enter into a _deal_ in which one party contracts the services of the other.
-The Filecoin specification currently details _storage deals_ (in which one party agrees to store a file for the other for a specified length of time) and _retrieval deals_ (in which one party agrees to transmit a particular file to the other).
+The Filecoin specification currently details _storage deals_ (in which one party agrees to store data for the other for a specified length of time) and _retrieval deals_ (in which one party agrees to transmit a particular file to the other).

-## Declared Fault

 ## Election

+Every [epoch](#epoch), a small subset of Filecoin [storage miners](#storage-miner) are _elected_ to mine a new [block](#block) for the Filecoin blockchain.
+A miner's probability of being elected is roughly proportional to the share of the Filecoin network's total storage capacity that they contribute.

 ## Epoch